enkidevs/curriculum/typescript/introduction/tsc-variable-declaration/tsc-var.md

 console.log(a); // 'foobar'
 ```

-The reason this leads to problems is because different parts of the codebase can change same variables without it being obvious.
-If you only saw `var a = 'foobar'` somewhere in code, you wouldn't know that it was also changing an axisting `a`.
+The reason this leads to problems is because different parts of the codebase can change the same variable without it being obvious.
+If you only saw `var a = 'foobar'` somewhere in the code, you wouldn't know that it was also changing an existing `a`.

 Next we'll showcase safer modern approaches to declaring variables using the keywords `let` and `const`.